baonguyen-dev/Task-Payment-UI/Task Payment UI.md

 4. Specific dimen for TaskUI (not use for all app) must define in TaskDroidUI resources folder

 	![](_attachments/Screenshot%202023-05-13%20at%2011.32.44.png)
-5. How to custom a base control to correct with design of each company (eg: Task) Checkout for *ButtonWithVectorIcon* to know how to create new custon control to adapt with new design
+5. How to custom a base control to correct with design of each company (eg: Task)
+		Add the control that you want to override in CommonUI project for both DroidApp and ShellContainerApp can reuse.
+In the DroidUI and ShellUI project reference to CommonUI project to create xml file layout based on created control, Checkout for *ButtonWithVectorIcon* to know how to create new custon control to adapt with new design